 While some students finished their Character Portraits, based on evidence from the text, other students began thinking about applying this concept to studying a change in a character.

 They will again be asked to locate pages in their book that show a character's personality trait, but this time they will pay attention to how their personality changes throughout the story.
 They will be expected to identify the character's trait in the beginning and the end of the story, using evidence from the text to support their thinking.
 First, they will locate the evidence and create a before and after character portrait like the ones above.
 Then, they will be expected to turn that information into a short essay.
+The students also practiced identifying cause and effect relationships in their reading this week.

 Finally, students once again practiced their summary writing skills.